puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

   Build and deployment automation with Tekton on OpenShift.
 ---

 It is time to automate the deployment of our Quarkus application to OpenShift by using OpenShift Pipelines.
 OpenShift Pipelines are based on [Tekton](https://tekton.dev/).
+In this example we will use the namespace to follow along the previous chapters.
+If you don't have your Kafka cluster, data-producer and data-consumer up and running please repeat the previous chapter to be ready to continue!
+We will create another microservice which consumes the same stream of data and transform the data to calculate a simple average count.

 ## Task {{% param sectionnumber %}}.1: Basic Concepts